As of this year, virtual reality has officially taken on the gaming world, and VR headsets are on the radar for gamers and media enthusiasts alike.

 - Awkward button placement on Move controllers

-If you are looking to give the gift of VR to someone who doesn’t already have any viable gaming hardware, the Samsung Gear VR presents the convenient opportunity to use a Samsung smartphone as your display and graphical processor.
+If you are looking to join the VR world without any viable gaming hardware to use, the Samsung Gear VR presents the convenient opportunity to use a Samsung smartphone as your display and graphical processor.